antonkarliner/timer-coffee/README.md

-# Сoffee Timer
+# Timer.Coffee

-Coffee Timer is a free and open source app which can help you to brew great coffee.
+Timer.Coffee is a free and open source app which can help you to brew great coffee.
 Currently supported brewing techniques are: Hario V60, Aeropress, Chemex, French Press, Kalita Wave.
 The app features 18 recipes with more on the way.

 Please feel free to contribute.
 The easiest way to add a new recipe is to submit a PR (recipes can be found in assets/data), alternatively you can open an issue and add the recipe description there.